-55. Early Intervention Services (5000 Characters) EARLY INTERVENTION SERVICES REQUEST ONLY
+56. Part A Early Intervention Services (5000 Characters) EARLY INTERVENTION SERVICES REQUEST ONLY

 For Proposers requesting funds for HIV testing under the Early Intervention Services service category, provide justification and evidence that Part A-funded testing services are not duplicative of other available testing resources.
-Provide evidence of a lack of available testing resources to justify funds under Part A.
+Provide evidence of a lack of available testing resources to justify funds under Part A. Describe the difference between the proposals to provide EIS and Case Management services.